-Program Activities for FY 2018 - 2020: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2021 - 2023: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-Through the findings of the LTCCS's recognition of the driver as one of the major factors in 'crash causation', we will conduct CMV TE focusing on reckless driving, speeding, following too close and unsafe lane changes, in all areas of the state as well as prior to and within the identified high crash areas.
+Through the findings of the LTCCS's recognition of the driver as one of the major factors in 'crash causation', we will conduct CMV TE focusing on safety belt usage, distracted driving, reckless driving, speeding, following too close and unsafe lane changes, in all areas of the state as well as prior to and within the identified high crash areas.
 This CMV TE will be documented on Driver/Vehicle Examination Reports.
 In addition, we will perform random roadside inspections, focusing on the driver and provide a high visibility presence prior to or within the identified high crash areas.